airsstack/airsprotocols/mcp/servers/filesystem/MIGRATION.md

 ## Migration Checklist

-- [ ] Build new binary: `cargo build --release --bin airsprotocols-mcpserver-fs`
+- [ ] Build new binary: `cargo build --release --bin airsprotocols-mcpserver-filesystem`
 - [ ] Update Claude Desktop configuration JSON
 - [ ] Update environment variables (if using)
 - [ ] Update any scripts or automation